csubs/commandbox_remote/README.md

 e.g. `COMMANDBOX_REMOTE_PORT=4567 npx commandbox_remote`.
 The default port is 8623.

 ### Communicating with CommandBox

+Any program that can commmunicate in plain-text over TCP should be able to talk to `commandbox_remote`.

 Here's a full NodeJS example of sending a `cfformat` command to `commandbox_remote` over TCP.